-I propose that the ability of evidentials in a given language to occur in attitudinal complements depends on the following two factors: (i) the morphosyntactic category of the marker in 40.
-From Reddit; http://goo.gl/8tH8R3.

-question, and (ii) the availability of complementation strategies that can host elements of this type.
+I propose that the ability of evidentials in a given language to occur in attitudinal complements depends on the following two factors: (i) the morphosyntactic category of the marker in question, and (ii) the availability of complementation strategies that can host elements of this type.
 I discuss the available data below.
 The cross-linguistic validity of this proposal needs to be evaluated through future fieldwork.